sachgits/accounts-docker/README.md

 ## Issues

 Currently these are some known issues that stops the system from being fully functional upon start.
 Please see the Issues list of this repository for details.

+This setup requires modifying the hosts file.
+Another option would be to include name server as a service.